PlainRecalls

 Recall Insight

 This CPSC action (record #15090) was formally reported on March 4, 2015.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Royal Appliance Manufacturing Co., of Glenwillow, Ohio is listed as the recalling firm.
 Federal records list the affected scope as About 22,000 in the United States and about 2,500 in Canada.

 The documented reason for this recall is: The interior fan of the Turbo Tool accessory can break and eject from the tool housing, posing a laceration hazard to the user or bystanders.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the Turbo Tool accessory and contact the firm for instructions on receiving a free replacement tool accessory. - consumers holding this product should act on that instruction rather than relying on general guidance.